Tire fee—Studded tire fee—Core deposits or credits.

 (H) Construction vehicles, such as loaders or graders; and

 (I) Golf carts.

 (ii) Bicycles, wheelbarrows, and hand trucks are examples of devices to which the new replacement tire fee does not apply.

 (iii) The tire fee does not apply to the sale of retreaded vehicle tires.
 Nor does it apply to tires provided free of charge under the terms of a recall or warranty.

 (h) May I refund the fee if a tire is returned?
 If a customer returns the purchased new tire and the entire selling price is refunded to the customer, the one-dollar tire fee is likewise refundable.
 The refunded amount may be claimed on the excise tax return in the same manner as refunded sales tax.
 If the seller does not refund the full sales price to the customer, the one-dollar fee is not refundable.

 (i) Does the tire fee apply on sales to the federal government or Indians and Indian tribes?

 The tire fee is not imposed on sales to the federal government and need not be collected by the seller.
 The tire fee does not apply to sales of tires delivered to enrolled members or tribes in "Indian country."
-Refer to WAC 458-20-190
+For information on sales to the federal government, see WAC 458-20-190

-(i) "Core deposits or credits" means the amount representing the value of returnable products such as batteries, starters, brakes, and other products with returnable value added for purposes of recycling or remanufacturing.
+(i) Core deposits or credits.
+"Core deposits or credits" means the amount representing the value of returnable products such as batteries, starters, brakes, and other products with returnable value added for purposes of recycling or remanufacturing.

 (b) How is tax calculated when the buyer receives a core deposit or credit?